Microsoft SQL Server 2012 (or newer) Standard edition (or higher) is required for Sureview to store its database in as per the Minimum Requirements.

-- Standard: has very high production-level performance limits and supports all major features including "AlwaysOn Failover Clustering" and "Database Mirroring" for HA.
+- Standard: has very high production-level performance limits and supports all major features including "Database Mirroring" and "AlwaysOn Failover Clustering" and for High Availability.
 This is ideal for most customers

-- Enterprise: has no performance limits and adds the advanced "AlwaysOn Availability Groups" HA feature.
+- Enterprise: has no performance limits and adds the advanced "AlwaysOn Availability Groups" high availability feature.
 This is best suited for larger organizations whose IT team have volume license agreements with Microsoft

 - Web & Express: Express has performance limits that prohibit production use and neither can perform High Availability (both can only be a witness in a failover setup).
 As a result these can only be used on test servers and are not permitted for production use by SureView

 - Developer: is identical to Enterprise edition but is not permitted for use in production environments by Microsoft.
 As a result this can only be used on test servers